4

 Is this test equivalent to WAIS or Stanford-Binet?

 Intelligence testing is not just counting correct answers.
-It is a measurement problem: estimate a latent ability from a finite set of responses, accounting for item difficulty, guessing, and measurement error.
-The methods below are the standard tools the field uses for that.
+It is a measurement problem: estimate ability from a finite set of responses while explaining uncertainty and interpretation limits.

 Cattell-Horn-Carroll (CHC) Theory